septimomend/pigmend-player/README.md

 However codecs support a lot of formats and it will be available with next version.

-Version 1.0 is demo and not including a lot of properties, which can be found in next version 1.1 to soon.
+[Version 1.0](https://github.com/septimomend/pigmend-player/tree/master) is demo and not including a lot of properties, which can be found in this version 1.1 to soon.

 ## License
 [MIT License](https://github.com/septimomend/pigmend-player/blob/master/LICENSE)